CRED-CLUB/neopop-ios/README.md

 ## PopView

-`PopView` is a subclass of UIView, which can exhibit the Neopop effect.
+`PopView` is a subclass of UIView, which can exhibit the NeoPop effect.

 The design of a `PopView` can be primarily classified with respect to the direction of viewing the `PopView`. those are called the `EdgeDirection` of the PopView,